 Double-check that the pot has a hole in the bottom.

-Increase drainage with a layer of gravel or clay pebbles along the bottom of the pot, to make water flow through more easily.
+Increase drainage with a layer of gravel or clay pebbles along the bottom of the pot, to help water flow through more easily.

 - Good soil mix is needed.